IndaPlus22/sakao-jblomlof-tarnvik-daniels5-project/docs/specification.md

 When working on issues include the issue number.
 Pull-requests should be always be created on a new branch with the branch named after the issue.
 If the issue is (#9 "Do this"), then the branch shall be named "issue/9-do-this".
 Issues should have a short but descriptive title with a longer description describing the issue.

+Create a new branch with `git switch -c <branch-name>`.
+The `-c` flag creates a new branch.

+Merge's are supposed to be done by the assigne.

 ## Project

 ### Idea